 Potential for Multiple Defendants

-Traditional car accident cases are often relatively straightforward: usually the person you name as the defendant in your lawsuit is the driver of the vehicle that hit and injured you.
+Traditional car accident cases are often relatively straightforward: usually the person you name as the defendant in your lawsuit is the driver and owner of the vehicle that hit and injured you.
 Truck accident cases may have multiple defendants who share liability.
-Potentially liable parties may include the truck driver, the trucking company that employs them, the person who owns the truck, mechanics who incorrectly performed repairs, or the designer or manufacturers of faulty commercial vehicle components.
-Multiple defendants also mean there's a possibility that there may be multiple insurance policies that can be used to compensate you.
+Potentially liable parties may include the truck driver, the trucking company that employs the driver, the person who owns the truck, the company that loads the truck, mechanics who incorrectly performed repairs, or the designer or manufacturers of faulty commercial vehicle components.
+Multiple defendants also mean there's a possibility that there may be multiple insurance policies that can be used to compensate you for the injuries caused in a collision.

 A knowledgeable attorney can help you identify the appropriate individual (or individuals) to name in your lawsuit, as well as investigate any and all potential avenues for compensation.